pimmey/react-docs/README.md

 ### Waves
 Check out [Sine Waves repository](https://github.com/isuttell/sine-waves) to learn more about how you can customise those.
 There's plenty of stuff you can change and don't forget about the background color modification via styles.

+## Spinners
+You can change the spinner simply by changing the class of div inside of a `div.spinner-container`.
+You can choose from `spinner-*`, where *:
+- double-dot-in
+- dot-in
+- double-dot-stick
+- dot-stick
+- double-dot-out
+- dot-out
+- wave-in
+- double-wave-in
+- huge-wave-in
+- wave-out
+- double-wave-out
+- huge-wave-out
+- double-section-in
+- section-in
+- double-section
+- section
+- double-section-out
+- section-out
+- double-section-far
+- section-far

+## Favicons
+Favicons are the icons of your web-site that are displayed on various mobile devices.
+For example, if someone wants to add your site to their home screen, they will view the icon you include.
+There are quite a few formats you need to handle, inculding iPhone, iPad, Android devices and Microsoft devices.
+To help you with this process, you can use a touch icons generator web-site, for example [realfavicongenerator.net](realfavicongenerator.net).

+These icons are placed in `/favicons` directory.
+Make sure you also edit the `manifest.json` and change the `"Name"` to your company's title.

 ## Development process
 The theme was programmed using two wonderful technologies - [Sass](http://sass-lang.com/) for the styles and [Jade](http://jade-lang.com/) to generate HTML files.
 As well as [Gulp](http://gulpjs.com/) to help manage those technologies.
 Gulp is also used to help optimise your resources for the production purpose.